Botox Conveniently located to serve New Jersey and Howell

 Botox Frequently Asked Questions

 What is Botulinum toxin?
 What is chemodenervation?
 What is a Neuromodulator?These are all generally the same question.
 Botox, Xeomin, Jeuveau, and Dysport are the various brand names and formulations of Botulinum Toxin, which is a type of neuromodulator.
-Botulinum toxin itself is a chemical that when injected into a muscle, decreases it’s activity by blocking the nerve signal to that specific region.
+Botulinum toxin itself is a chemical that when injected into a muscle, decreases its activity by blocking the nerve signal to that specific region.
 This paralyzes or weakens the muscle.
-Thus it is called a neuromodulator; a substance that modulates the nerve activity.
-Chemodenervation is a fancy word that describes the process of using a chemical to denervate or remove nerve signal from the target muscle.
+Thus it is called a neuromodulator; a substance that modulates nerve activity.
+Chemodenervation is a fancy word that describes the process of using a chemical to denervate or remove nerve signals from the target muscle.

 What is a “unit” of Botox, Xeomin, Jeuveau, or Dysport mean?This is simply a practical way of measuring the amount of toxin so that doctors know how much they are injecting into a specific area.
 A “unit” of each product has a specific number of molecules of that given toxin, and so we know how much of an effect it will have when injected.
-It is better understood if we use something like salt for an example.
+It is better understood if we use something like salt for example.
 If 100 tiny little grains of salt are considered a unit, it would be much more practical to say that we added 5 units of salt, rather than 500 grains of salt.

 What is the difference between Botox, Xeomin, Jeuveau, and Dysport?Each of these brand name products is a slightly different formulation of botulinum toxin.
 In the end, they do they same thing.
 The minor differences in efficacy, duration, and onset are controversial and most doctors use them interchangeably.
 Some patients have a preference because they have seen better results with a given product.
 Although there are some people that are “nonresponders” to certain toxins, these are fairly rare.
 Dr. Z believes that such “nonresponsive results” can also be attributed to injection technique, how the toxin was diluted, how long the toxin has been diluted, and how the toxin was stored.
 Botox paved the way as it was the first of these products to be FDA approved in 2002.
 Xeomin came later and is known for the fact that the toxin is not bound to a protein, thus theoretically lessening the chance of the body creating an antibody and tolerance.
 Jeuveau is the latest of the products and has been working very well in the hands of Dr. Z thus far.
 Dr. Z uses Botox, Xeomin, and Jeuveau.
 He does not have a favorite and is able to achieve very good and predictable results with all 3 products.
 In certain cases, he may be more inclined to use a specific product, but this is on a very individual basis.